-When you join Booster KiwiSaver you can choose to invest in up to five funds as long as you invest at least 10% of your savings in each fund.
-If you're automatically enrolled to Booster KiwiSaver by Inland Revenue, your money will be invested in the default investment fund.
+When you join Booster KiwiSaver you can choose to invest in between 1 to 5 funds.
+If you choose more than 1 fund, you must invest at least 10% in each fund and total 100% across all funds.
+If you're automatically enrolled to Booster KiwiSaver by Inland Revenue, your money will be invested in the Default Saver Fund.
 You can either stay in this fund or choose another fund/s to invest some or all of your money in, at any time - it's up to you.